cthoyt/cthoyt.github.io/_posts/2025-09-30-bridging-culture-and-chemistry.md

     # Ubergraph as a service, but this won't work because it doesn't
     # yet incorporate CHMO
     SERVICE <https://ubergraph.apps.renci.org/sparql> {
+        # this could be extended further to do variable
+        # hierchical traversal of measurement processes'
+        # and instruments' subclassess, but skipped for
+        # brevity
         ?measurmentProcess rdfs:subClassOf [
             rdf:type owl:Restriction;
             owl:onProperty BFO:0000057 ;